 One of the most regionally differentiated knife types in Japanese culinary tradition.
 Five distinct variants:

-Why the regional split: The technique itself is regional — Kansai tradition splits from the back ("seppuku is unlucky" in Osaka merchant culture); Kanto tradition splits from the belly (where belly-cutting had no taboo in the samurai capital).
-The knives evolved with different regional techniques.
+Why the regional split: the technique itself is regional.
+Kansai tradition splits from the back ("seppuku is unlucky" in Osaka merchant culture), while Kanto tradition splits from the belly, where belly-cutting carried no taboo in the samurai capital.
+The knives evolved alongside these different regional techniques.

 A highly specialized tool.
 Rare outside Japan; primarily encountered in dedicated unagi/anago restaurants.